 We have been safely shipping our customer’s personal effects for over 20 years, with nationwide UK collections and weekly sailings to the USA using commercial carriers.
 Our unique method of palletising your belongings is explained in our blog “How Does Palletising Your Personal Belongings Mark Moving Overseas Safer?” so please take a look if you’d like to find out how we offer the best protection for your belongings in transit to Florida.

-Also, check out the information we have on our website and some of our recent blogs (links below) which should answer any questions you have about moving overseas.
+Also, check out the information we have throughout our website and some of our recent blogs (links below) which should answer any questions you have about moving overseas.